Time-Dependent Self Consistent Harmonic Approximation: Anharmonic nuclear quantum dynamics and time correlation

 The downshift of the vibron peak (the strongest peak in the spectrum at high frequencies) from the Harmonic (\figurename~\ref{fig:V4}\textbf{a}) to the full anharmonic spectrum (\figurename~\ref{fig:V4}\textbf{d}) occurs already when considering equilibrium self-consistent harmonic phonons.
 The vibron acquires a finite lifetime when we calculate the response function with the Lanczos, deviating from the Lorentzian shape.
 We report the comparison with experimental data, obtained under similar conditions\cite{Goncharov_2001}.
 More details on the comparison with experiments have been extensively discussed elsewhere\cite{MonacelliNatPhys2020}.
 In particular, the bubble only approximation matches better the experimental data than the full TD-SCHA expression.
 However, this is an artifact of the DFT functional (BLYP) used to represent the nuclear energy landscape, which exasperates the quantum melting and dissociation of the \ch{H2} molecules under pressure\cite{MonacelliNatPhys2020,Drummond2015}.
 Thus the apparent good agreement of Bubble only is due to an error cancellation between higher order anharmonicity and the exchange correlation error in the DFT simulation.
 We report also the simulation of the IR and the comparison with experiments\cite{Goncharov_2001} in \figurename~\ref{fig:ir}.

 In \figurename~\ref{fig:steps} we report how the Raman spectrum depends on the number of iterations in the Lanczos algorithm.
 As we increase the number of Lanczos iterations the spectrum gets refined.
 To converge, we must do the limit $\eta \rightarrow 0$ and $N_\text{steps}\rightarrow\infty$; each step introduces a new pole in the Green function and a peak in the spectrum.
 When the distance between peaks is smaller than the smearing, the spectrum becomes smooth and does not change if we add more iterations.

 When the number of iterations is small, the use of a terminator (introduced in \secname~\ref{sec:lanczos}) strongly improves the convergence with lower values of $\eta$.
 However, when the number of iterations is several hundred, it does not affect the spectral function.

 Since the energy of the vibron is more than \SI{3000}{\per\centi\meter}, the temperature needed to populate excited states is above \SI{4000}{\kelvin}.
-For this reason, there is no hope to simulate this lattice vibration with standard AIMD, that neglects quantum fluctuations.
+There is no hope to simulate this lattice vibration with standard AIMD, that neglects quantum fluctuations.
 For this reason, previous studies on high-pressure hydrogen that neglected quantum effects reported a much more modest anharmonicity in the Raman signal\cite{Magdau_2013,Zhang_2018}.